spa542/COSC420/Lab3/README.md

         any feild that uses linear algerbra.
 Although our code will really show it's usefullness in high rementions it will work in every dimenssion.
 Some econmics will use linear algerbra one exsample being the Leontief input-output model.
 #### (d) How could the code be improved in terms of usability, efficiency, and robustness?
-        One major edge case we took into consideration was the nunmber of nodes won;t evenly split our data.
+        One major edge case we took into consideration was the nunmber of nodes won't evenly split our data.
 Or we have to many nodes.
 But the way we constructed our code if you give it too many nodes it will simply ignore the extra ones.
 This makes it easier for an end user to not have to read every line of our code to see how many nodes to give.
 In the moment we don't see any more improvements but I am sure when we look bakc on this program with more experience we will find plenty of improvements.